ashie/BrowserSelector/README.md

 ## How to Configure

 This software doesn't have any UI.
-System administrators should edit its registry entries directly and shouldn't allow users to edit them.
+System administrators have to edit its registry entries directly and shouldn't allow users to edit them.

 ### FQDN or URL patterns